New Groundwater Rules in Oregon: a Critical Perspective

 Of course, the best way to prevent a dispute is to develop a fair and complete well sharing agreement that avoids the problems identified above.
 However, if you are already participating in an agreement and would like to modify its terms, the parties may renegotiate a new agreement.
 A written agreement can also supersede an unwritten well sharing agreement by explicitly outlining its terms.
 Plus, a written document that is recorded with the county notifies future buyers of the property.

 We routinely review and draft these kinds of agreements, so if you have specific questions, please contact us!
+We provide an extensive overview on how we can assist you with your agreements and other water items in Nevada or Oregon.
 We recently created a series of free webinars covering a variety of water-related topics published as a Water Right Video Handbook available here.
 Make sure to stay tuned to Schroeder Law Offices’ Water Blog for more news that may affect you!

 COVID-19 Webinar Series: What Options are Available When Your Receive Notice Your Well Construction is Non-compliant?